The-Code-Alchemist/Coding-Dojo/README.md

       - [AI Assistant](https://plugins.jetbrains.com/plugin/22282-jetbrains-ai-assistant)
       - There's a lot more out there!
 Check out the Plugins section in the Settings of IntelliJ
 ### 4.4-Build Project vs. Rebuild Project
-  - `Build` --> `Build Project` is an incremental build that only builds what has changed
-        - Skips over what has not changed
+  - `Build` --> `Build Project` is an incremental build that only builds what has changed—Skips over what has not changed
   - `Build` --> `Rebuild Project` removes everything and rebuilds everything completely
 ### Use any IDE to suit your personal preferences
-  - The Coding Dojo's intention is to work out the sources using an IDE agnostic approach, however this Coding Dojo uses IntelliJ
+  - The Coding Dojo's intention is to work out the sources using an IDE agnostic approach.
+However, this Coding Dojo uses IntelliJ
   - After setting up Java, Maven, and Git, continue programming from an IDE of your choice.
     - The following IDEs are also suitable for developing Java code in addition to IntelliJ
     -  [Eclipse](https://eclipseide.org/)